Pacoromo/PSD-Conversion-Assignment-1/README.md

 - Wrappers
 - CSS Setup snippet
 - Images with alt text
-- Consistent naming convention thoroughout
+- Consistent naming convention throughout

 In this first assignment, I tried to push myself to use as less backgorund images as posible to include image descriptions for accessibility and making use of relatively new CSS properties (like object-fit)